 Unlike university degrees, the skills and units covered by students in TAFE do not vary from one institute to the other.

-The training packages are available in various fields such as hospitality, information technology, community services, business services, financial services, retail, and engineering and metal industry.
-All the qualifications ranging from certificate I to advanced diplomas/certificates and the training packages consist of various course areas.
+The training packages are available in various fields, such as hospitality, information technology, community services, business services, financial services, retail, engineering and the metal industry.
+All the qualifications range from certificate I to advanced diplomas/certificates, and the training packages consist of various course areas.

-VET students must complete their training given by the TAFE institute and prove that they have met each competency level via assessment provided by the institution.
+VET students must complete their training from the TAFE institute and prove that they have met each competency level via assessment.

-Whereas, higher education degrees do not consist of training packages, so the skills and units may differ from one institute to the other.
-TAFE students are required to complete both "off-the-job" training provided by the institute and paid "on-the-job training" with an employer to receive their qualifications.
+On the other hand, higher education degrees do not consist of training packages, so the skills and units may differ from one institute to the other.
+TAFE students must complete both "off-the-job" training provided by the institute and paid "on-the-job training" with an employer to receive their qualifications.

 6. TAFE Tuition Fees

-TAFE tuition fees may differ, depending on the institution, course and the campus you choose.
-Some courses are government-funded and others are full-fee courses.
-Students who are eligible may also receive exemptions or concessions.
+TAFE tuition fees may differ depending on the institution, course and campus you choose.
+Some courses are government-funded, and others are full-fee courses.
+Eligible students may also receive exemptions or concessions.

-The students who are completing their advanced diploma course are allowed to defer their fees until they start earning a certain amount of income.
+The students who are completing their advanced diploma course are allowed to defer their fees until they earn a certain income.
 Scholarships are also available for TAFE students.
 And someone who's pursuing higher education courses can access FEE-HELP and HECS-HELP.